ChakravarthiKocherla/SolvItAI/README.md

-# ProjectOne
+# SolvItAI

-The Very First Commit
+Solve smarter, not harder